jessefitz/sidespins/about.md

 ---
 layout: page-no-heading
 title: About
-permalink: /about/
+permalink: /8ball/
 ---

 ### What's SideSpins?

-A website for pool enthusiasts!
+This is the unofficial website for APA Divsion 033.